PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 Otherwise, the row must be a single value or a tuple of values corresponding to the passed *keyname* or primary key.
-The fetched row from the table will be returned as a new dictionary or used to replace the existing values when row was passed as aa dictionary.
+The fetched row from the table will be returned as a new dictionary or used to replace the existing values when row was passed as a dictionary.

 The OID is also put into the dictionary if the table has one, but in order to allow the caller to work with multiple tables, it is